Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 it also gave us an opportunity to explore how these pages could be explored in a more logical way.

-We decided to adopt the [Diátaxis](https://diataxis.fr/) for documentation organization.
+We decided to adopt the [Diátaxis](https://diataxis.fr/) framework for documentation organization.
 The Diátaxis framework splits documentation pages into one of four categories, depending on whether the reader is interested in practical or theoretical knowledge, and on whether they have study or work oriented goals.